agroscope-ch/srppp/vignettes/joss/paper.md

 note that there is no guarantee that the data contained in or read by this package will match the online version or the original registration documents.

+# Acknowledgements

+We would like to acknowledge the helpful discussions with various members and previous members of group, in particular Daniel Baumgartner and Jérôme Schneuwly who shared their knowledge about the SRPPP data.

 # References